thcerit/jitsi_rocy_private/machines/eb-jitsi-host/root/jitsi-customization/manual-customization.md

 #### /etc/hosts (eb-jibri-template on jibri nodes)

-Do the followings if the Jibri nodes are on the same local network:
+Add the followings if the Jibri nodes are on the same local network:

 - local IP for Jitsi FQDN
 - local IP for TURNS FQDN